jjwithanr/obsidian_bible_study/docs/Reading Journals/Perspectives/Perspectives5.md

 ### The Wall and the Canyon
 **Steven C. Hawthorne**
 - The Wall: barrier of understanding and communicating the gospel of salvation.
-Challenge of claerly communicating the gospel to people groups.
+Challenge of clearly communicating the gospel to people groups.
-- The Canyon: barrier of conversion and heartfelt repetance in accepting the gospel message from people groups.
-Challenge to see the gospel be received by people groups (not seeker sensitive; prevent unneccesary cultural suicide).
+- The Canyon: barrier of conversion and heartfelt repentance in accepting the gospel message from people groups.
+Challenge to see the gospel be received by people groups (not seeker sensitive; prevent unnecessary cultural suicide).
 - *It is not enough for someone to hear the gospel or to understand it.
 People must be able to see, for themselves and their people, the radical freshness, the heavenly power and the hope-filled relevance of the gospel.* (141)